 Home Inns has lost 17 percent this year.
-That compares with an 8.4 percent slump in 7 Days Group Holdings Ltd. (SVN), the second- largest economy hotel chain operator in China, and a 20 percent rout in China lodging Group Ltd. (HTHT), a budget hotel operator based in Shanghai.
+That compares with an 8.4 percent slump in 7 Days Group Holdings Ltd. (SVN:US), the second- largest economy hotel chain operator in China, and a 20 percent rout in China lodging Group Ltd. (HTHT:US), a budget hotel operator based in Shanghai.

 Leisure travelers will rise from the current 20 percent share of Home Inns’ customers while small business travelers account for about 65 percent, Sun said, adding that the company also plans to open four more higher-end hotels this year and at least six more in 2013.
 The existing four such outlets, called Yitel, are targeting at middle-class travelers and have an occupancy rate of about 85 percent, he said.

 “It takes normally two years to complete a project, and we foresee China’s economy will show more positive growth by the second half of 2013 at the latest.
 The new government will surely take actions to boost growth” after taking office early next year, Sun said.

 The company incurred a net loss (HMIN:US) of 103.2 million yuan ($16.4 million) for the first quarter, which included a loss of 53.2 million yuan from its acquisition of Motel 168 International Holdings Ltd. in September 2011, it said in a May 10 statement.
 The company will likely be back into profit in the second quarter (HMIN:US), Sun said, adding net income and profit margin this year will be lower than 2011 mainly due to the acquisition.